Handling an inventory

 Creating an inventory item

-Inventory items are also simple ESCItem
+Inventory items are also simple ESCItem instances that you saw in the

 previous chapter.

-Then, create a new scene and select ESCItem
+Then, create a new scene and select ESCItem as its root node.
+Rename it

-to “Beer” and set “beer” as its global id
+to “Beer” and set “beer” as its Global ID.

 Hint

-will automatically be set to the
+The parameter Inventory texture will automatically be set to the

-node.
+texture set in the Sprite2D node.
 If you want the item to look

 different when it’s in the inventory, you can simply change this